metapsy-project/metapsyDocs/content/databases/depression-inpatients/_index.en.md

 #### Online Meta-Analysis Tool

-A simplified version of this database can be analyzed at <a href="https://www.metapsy.org/depression-psychotherapy" target="_blank">metapsy.org/depression-psychotherapy</a>.
+An online meta-analysis tool for this database will made available soon.

 <br>